 The Philippines benefits from having an emerging nation status as a Southeast Asian country.
 It also has a growing number of people interested in trading currencies, so quite a few online brokers will now accept clients from the country.

 If you’re based in the Philippines and would like to trade forex, you should know that the Philippines’ Securities and Exchange Commission (SEC) has taken a rather adversarial stance against forex trading due to reports of fraud and heavy losses by retail traders.
 In fact, the SEC has issued 2 advisories in recent years stating forex trading is illegal to discourage private individuals from trading currencies and local brokers from engaging in the forex business.

 Forex trading may not be strictly legal in the Philippines, so you probably can’t find a local broker that will let you trade currencies.
 Despite that, you might still find an international online broker based outside the Philippines to trade forex.

 Getting started trading currencies in the forex market is relatively easy, although adverse regulations in the Philippines make things a bit more complicated for residents of that country.
 Here’s the basic set of steps you’ll need to take to make an initial forex trade:

-- Step 2: Find an online forex broker that takes clients from the Philippines.
+- Step 2: Find an online forex broker that is licensed to operate in the Philippines.

-- Step 4: Open a margin account and deposit funds using that payment service.
+- Step 4: Open a margin account and make a deposit.

-- Step 5: Download a forex trading platform you can use with that broker.
+- Step 5: Download a forex trading platform with which that broker connects.